Esri/i3s-spec/README.md

 ![Multiple scene layers in web scene viewer](./sceneLayers.jpg )

-This repository hosts the specification for scene layers.
-Scene layers are containers for large amounts of geographic data.
-The delivery format and persistence model, referred to as indexed 3D scene layer (I3S) and scene layer package (.slpk) respectively, are specified in detail.
+This GitHub repository hosts the specification for scene layers.
+Scene layers are containers for large volumes of geographic data.
+The delivery format and persistence model, referred to as indexed 3D scene layer (I3S) and scene layer package (.slpk) respectively, are detailed in this specification.
 Both formats are encoded using JSON and binary array buffers.

-The format I3S originated from investigation into technology for rapidly streaming and distributing large volumes of 3D content across enterprise systems.
+The I3S format originated from investigation into technology for rapidly streaming and distributing large volumes of 3D content across enterprise systems.
 These systems can include server components, cloud hosted components, and a variety of client software from desktop to web to mobile applications.

-A single I3S data set, referred to as a scene layer, is a container for arbitrarily large amounts of heterogeneously distributed 3D geographic data.
-A scene layer is characterized by a combination of layer type and profile to fully describe the behavior of the layer and the manner in which it is realized within the specification.
+A single I3S data set, referred to as a scene layer, is a container for arbitrarily large volumes of heterogeneously distributed 3D geographic data.
+A scene layer is characterized by a combination of layer type and profile to fully describe the behavior of the layer.
+For example, the profile type MeshPyramids is a specific implementation instance that is used for  integrated mesh scene layer, 3D object scene layer, and sublayers of building scene layers.

 The I3S format is declarative and extendable, and can be used to represent different types of 3D data.
-The following layer types have been specified and the standard validated via implementation and production deployments:
+The following layer types are detailed in this documentation and validated via implementation and production deployments:

 - [3D objects](docs/1.7/3Dobject_ReadMe.md) (e.g. building exteriors, from GIS data as well as 3D models in various formats)
 - [Integrated mesh](docs/1.7/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, gathered through satellite, aerial, or drone imagery via dense matching photogrammetric software)